linode/docs/docs/guides/development/nodejs/how-to-update-nodejs/index.md

 - '[The Node.js homepage](https://nodejs.org/)'
 ---

 Node.js is a cross-platform runtime environment for server-side JavaScript applications.
-As Node.js uses the V8 JavaScript engine and is very popular, it is regularly updated (often multiple times per month) and, for security and improvements, should be kept updated on your systems.
+As Node.js uses the V8 JavaScript engine and is very popular.
+It is regularly updated for security and improvements, and should be kept updated on your systems.

 ## Before You Begin

-1. This guide assumes you are already running Node.js on your Linode and/or your local workstation and are updating the version.
-If you don't have it installed, see our guide [How to Install Node.js](/guides/how-to-install-nodejs/).
+1. This guide assumes you are already running Node.js on your Linode or local workstation and are updating the version.
+If you don't have it installed, see the [How to Install Node.js](/guides/how-to-install-nodejs/) guide.

-2. This guide assumes you have installed NPM (which installs by default with Node.js).
+2. Install NPM, which installs by default with Node.js.

 3. This guide assumes you are only updating your version of Node.js and aren't looking to run multiple versions.
-If you do, see our guide [How to Install and Use the Node Version Manager](/guides/how-to-install-use-node-version-manager-nvm/).
+If you do, see the guide [How to Install and Use the Node Version Manager](/guides/how-to-install-use-node-version-manager-nvm/).

 4. Update your Linode's system: sudo apt-get update && sudo apt-get upgrade

-3. Update your local workstation's system using the tools and/or package managers for your operating system.
+3. Update your local workstation's system using the tools and package managers for the operating system.

 5. If you're using the installer to update, go to the Node.js downloads page to get the appropriate version.
-You will be met with the most recent version of *long-term support* (LTS) (and have the option of choosing a version from the *Current* section).
+The most recent version of *long-term support* (LTS) is listed and you also have the option to choose a version in the *Current* section.
 ![The Node.js downloads page](nodejs-downloads-page.png)

 {{< note >}}
-**Current** is aimed at developers and development/testing environments that don't require their systems to either be as stable or up and accessible.
+**Current** is for developers and development or testing environments that don't require the systems to be as stable or up and accessible.
 LTS is aimed at production environments that require stability and continued uptime.
 If you are unsure which you need, choose LTS.
 {{< /note >}}

 ## Updating the Node.js version using NPM

-NPM is installed by default with Node.js and is the easiest way to update to any new version on Linux, macOS, or Windows (assuming you do not need to use multiple versions).
+NPM is installed by default with Node.js and is the easiest way to update to any new version on Linux, macOS, or Windows when you do not need to use multiple versions.

 1. Open the Terminal on Linux or macOS.
 On Windows, launch the Windows PowerShell as an administrator.
-Search for it in the search bar and then either right-click )or click on the arrow to the right) and choose "Run as Administrator."
+Search for it in the search bar and then either right-click or click on the arrow to the right and choose **Run as Administrator**.

 2. Enter the command `npm install -g n` to install the [`n`](https://www.npmjs.com/package/n?activeTab=readme) module, a Node.js version manager.

 3. Now that `n` is installed, enter `n stable` in the Terminal or PowerShell to install the stable version of Node.js
     -   You can also use `n latest` for the most recent version, or `n [version number]` if you have a specific version you need to install.

-4. Agree to any prompts you're presented with.
+4. Agree to any prompts that appears.

 5. When the installation is complete, check the version installed with `node -v`.